 OUR TOTAL COST OF FOOD AND DRINK IN CHILE CAME TO $173.
 THAT’S AN AVERAGE OF $29.69 PER DAY, OR $14.86 EACH.

 And finally, I’m a firm believer that if you can’t afford travel insurance, you can’t afford to travel, and this holds true for every country in the world.

-Travel insurance will cover your costs if your phone gets pickpocketed in Chile, offer compensation if your flight gets cancelled, pay for you to replace your lost luggage, cover your medical bills if you get break a leg while hiking in Patagonia, and ensure you don’t face any emergency travel costs to get back home for a family emergency.
-Nobody likes to think about things going wrong on their trips, but travel insurance is a must in order to ensure you’re not out thousands of dollars if the worst case scenario comes true.
+Travel insurance will offer compensation if your flight gets cancelled, pay for you to replace your lost luggage, cover your medical bills if you get break a leg while hiking in Patagonia, and ensure you don’t face any emergency travel costs to get back home for a family emergency.
+Nobody likes to think about things going wrong on their trips, but travel insurance is a must in order to ensure you’re not out tens of thousands of dollars if the worst case scenario comes true.